PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-08 15:07:37
+Last updated: 2024-04-08 15:08:11
-Random Quote: The Universe is Random.
-Not Inevitable.
-It's simple Chaos. - Walter White
+Random Quote: Out there, I don't stand a chance.
+I do in here. - Jang Deok-su